 The lateral raise exercise is similar to the front raise.
 It also works your deltoid muscles, but you hold the plates out to the side.
 Start with one arm, holding a light plate, and then swap to the other when you are done.
 You don’t want to overdo it by exercising both arms at the same time.

 Next is the halo.
 This exercise was made for tri-grip weight plates, as the hand grips make sure that you are safe whilst exercising.
 Doing this move with a normal weight plate could be dangerous if you don’t have a good grip.

-All you need to do is grip one weight plate with both hands, and slowly circle the plate up and around your head.
-The halo will help strengthen your shoulders, biceps, triceps, back and your abs, so it's a good all-round exercise for your upper muscles.
+All you need to do is grip one weight plate with both hands and slowly circle the plate up and around your head.
+The halo will help strengthen your shoulders, biceps, triceps, back and abs, so it’s a good all-round exercise for your upper muscles.

 The Romanian deadlift is possibly one of the best exercises you can do and is perfect for tri-grip weight plates.
 Though they are one of the heaviest lifts you can do, they work a huge range of muscles, targeting the full posterior chain.

-Make sure you hold the weight with both hands before leaning forwards and make sure you have mastered your deadlift technique before using bigger weights.
+Make sure you hold the weight with both hands before leaning forward, and make sure you have mastered your deadlift technique before using bigger weights.

 Finally, Russian twists.
-These are another common exercise, but have you ever considered adding weight?
+This is another common exercise, but have you ever considered adding weight?
 Tri-grip weight plates are made for this exercise, as they keep your hands in place whilst also adding a new spin and making the exercise more effective.

 They are perfect for the upper body, as the movement and weight help work the muscles.
 Your abs, hips and obliques will really see the benefit here, and you can shake it up by doing it with your feet off the ground if you really want to push yourself!